macewansce/fs21-cmsk-0153-introduction-to-angular-student/Reviews/Module04/Assignment4-2/ASSIGNMENT.md

-# Assignment 4: Managing Items in Angular
+# Assignment 4: Managing Devices in Angular

 ## Objective
 Build an Angular application to manage a list of devices using the provided classes and services.